Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Massless Scalar Field

 \subsection{Absorption cross-section for high energies}

-So far we have been dealing with the analytic expression of the absorption cross-section in the limit of low-frequency, where the $\ell=0$ mode represents the main contribution \cite{futte}, \cite{crispino2009scattering}, \cite {dolan2009scattering}.
-Of course, the general case is included in (\ref{eq:numerical}) and is achieved numerically by solving (\ref{Eq:theradialeqpsi}) with the proper boundary conditions, however, this procedure is time consuming as one approaches the regime of high frequencies.
+Until now we have been dealing with the analytic expression of the absorption cross-section in the limit of low-frequency, where the $\ell=0$ mode represents the main contribution \cite{futte}, \cite{crispino2009scattering}, \cite {dolan2009scattering}.
+Of course, the general case is included in (\ref{eq:numerical}) and is achieved numerically by solving (\ref{Eq:theradialeqpsi}) with the proper boundary conditions.
+However, this procedure is time-consuming as one approaches the regime of high frequencies.
 Nevertheless, it is still possible to obtain an analytic expression that captures the main traits of the absorption cross-section in the opposite part of the spectrum (high-energy).
 To do so, we are going to follow the method designed by Decanini and collaborators \cite{decanini2003complex}, \cite{decanini2010regge}, \cite{decanini2011universality}, \cite{decanini2011fine} several years ago based on the complex angular momentum method.
-These authors showed that the main contributions for $\sigma^{a}$ can be approximated by two terms of different nature.
-The optical contribution comes from the area associated with the photon sphere whereas the oscillatory part is modelled by the sinc function which involves the orbital frequency and the Lyapunov exponent of the null unstable geodesics \cite{decanini2011universality}.
-Interestingly enough, the studies of determining an analytic formula in the high-frequencies limit goes back to the seminal paper of Sanchez, more than fourty years ago \cite{sanchez1978absorption}.
-However, the recent method developed by Decanini \emph{et al.} is quite straightforward \cite{decanini2011universality}.
-The starting point is to recall that the grebody factor is related with the transmission coefficient, $\Gamma_{\ell}(\omega)=|T_{\ell\omega}|^2$, and then to tackle the issue of computing the oscillatory part of absorption cross-section by using a complex angular method which includes isolating the Regge poles in the transmission coefficient with the help of the residues theorem, see \cite{decanini2011universality} for further details.
-They proposed that the transmission coefficient which accounts for the decaying waves near the photon sphere (or the critical unstable null geodesic) are easily modelled by the following formula:
+These authors showed that the main contributions for $\sigma^{a}$ are two terms of different nature.
+The optical contribution comes from the area associated with the photon sphere, whereas the oscillatory part is modeled by the sinc function, which involves the orbital frequency and the Lyapunov exponent of the null unstable geodesics \cite{decanini2011universality}.
+Interestingly, the studies of determining an analytic formula in the high-frequencies limit go back to the seminal paper of Sanchez, more than forty years ago \cite{sanchez1978absorption}.
+However, the recent method developed by Decanini \emph{et al.} is relatively straightforward \cite{decanini2011universality}.
+The starting point is to recall that the Greybody factor is related with the transmission coefficient, $\Gamma_{\ell}(\omega)=|T_{\ell\omega}|^2$, and then to tackle the issue of computing the oscillatory part of absorption cross-section by using a complex angular method.
+This procedure requires isolating the Regge poles in the transmission coefficient with the help of the residues theorem, see \cite{decanini2011universality} for further details.
+They proposed that the transmission coefficient which accounts for the decaying waves near the photon sphere \footnote{The existence of a photon surface plays a key role in observations of astrophysical objects, as pointed out by K.S.Virbhadra and his collaborators \cite{ks1}, \cite{ks2}, \cite{ks3}.} (or the critical unstable null geodesic) is easily modeled by the following formula,

 where the potential (\ref{eq:potencial}) and its second derivative in (\ref{tp}) near the maximum can be expanded as